KHUMBU Pathways to Kinship

 Edited by Shaun Barnett, foreword by Guy Cotter, published by Bateman Books, printed in Hong Kong and recognised and supported with grants from Federated Mountain Club’s Mountain and Forest Trust and New Zealand Alpine Club’s Dow Hall fund.

-Price NZ$69.99 (includes gst and free postage within New Zealand) at batemanbooks.co.nz Available from 2 August 2021.
+Price NZ$69.99 (includes gst and free postage within New Zealand) at batemanbooks.co.nz Available now.